-The Stand Project, or Stand as it is officially named, is a large-scale art curation project conceived by artist and curator Jeannine Bardo.
-Her first series of curations take place in the communities of Bay Ridge and Dyker Heights with plans to expand into other parts of Brooklyn.
+The Stand Project, or Stand as it was officially named, preceded Stand4 Community Arts Center as a large-scale art curation project conceived by artist and curator Jeannine Bardo.
+Her first series of curations took place in the communities of Bay Ridge and Dyker Heights with plans to expand into other parts of Brooklyn.

 Far removed from the art world, both of these neighborhoods in which Jeannine grew up have supported an ever-changing working-class immigrant population.
-Rich in history and community, such places serve as inspiration for each curatorial work or art show.
-The shows will take place over the course of a few years and culminate in a large-scale exhibition featuring the visual, performing and cultural artists of the community, in an interactive and community-wide event.
+Rich in history and community, such places served as inspiration for each curatorial work or art show.

-Jeannine uses each venue as the inspiration for a particular show with the aim of giving artists the means to connect their works to the place they live in and the people they live around.
-She wants the local community to see art that is accessible and relevant to their own experiences.
+Jeannine used each venue as the inspiration for a particular show with the aim of giving artists the means to connect their works to the place they live in and the people they live around.
+She wanted the local community to see art that is accessible and relevant to their own experiences.

 Stand4 Gallery and Community Art Center is now the focus of Jeannine’s curatorial and artistic practice.
 Having a brick and mortar space creates a place that can create deeper connections and a more consistent presence for the arts in Bay Ridge.